JAlcocerT/Py_Double_Pendulum/README.md

 ## :loudspeaker: Ways to Contribute

-* Please feel free to fork the code - try it out for yourself and improve or add others graphs.
+Please feel free to fork the code - try it out for yourself and improve or add others graphs/features.

-* Support the [Projects](https://github.com/JAlcocerT/Py_Double_Pendulum#powered-thanks-to) that made possible this App, thanks to their fantastic job, this have been possible.
+* Support the [Projects](https://github.com/JAlcocerT/Py_Double_Pendulum#powered-thanks-to-heart) that made possible this App, thanks to their fantastic job, this have been possible.

 * Support extra evening code sessions: